Fermented Hot Sauce Recipe

 - Cover the mash with a cartouche (a piece of parchment cut to the size of the surface), pressing it into the surface to protect the top from air exposure.

-- Cover the jars with an airlock lid and ferment for 3-4 weeks at room temperature.
+- Cover the jars with an airlock lid and ferment for 3-4 weeks at room temperature (ideally between 65-70°F).

-- Once your fermented mash is finished, combine the mash with a small amount of distilled white vinegar (or your favorite type) in a blender.
+- Once your fermented mash is finished, combine the mash with 1-2 tablespoons of vinegar (apple cider or white vinegar) in a blender.

-- Add the vinegar 1 tablespoon at a time, blending as you go until the sauce is the desired consistency.
+- Add additional vinegar 1 tablespoon at a time, blending as you go until the sauce reaches a pourable consistency.

 - Bottle the sauce and refrigerate for up to 3 months.